citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 The reason?
 Originally Citra would clear out the memory used to communicate between the game and the software keyboard, but it turns out the real 3DS doesn't do this, and some games reused the data already in the memory region.
 Simply not clearing the memory was enough to fix Harvest Moon.

-(Pic of harvest moon with name input)
-That's a lovely gamer tag

 ### swkbd: Fix digit filter ([#5086](https://github.com/citra-emu/citra/pull/5086)) by [zhaowenlan1779](https://github.com/zhaowenlan1779)